mulle-sde/mulle-menu/README.md

 Flags:
-   --final-title <s>      : set string for final result output ("" to suppress) --no-ctrl-c            : do not trap CTRL-C --prefix <c>           : set prefix for unselected options --selection-prefix <c> : set prefix for selected options --sv-rc                : trust tput sv/rc, which seems to be broken often
+   --final-title <s>      : set string for final result output ("" to suppress) --no-ctrl-c            : do not trap CTRL-C, this disables polling --prefix <c>           : set prefix for unselected options --selection-prefix <c> : set prefix for selected options --sv-rc                : trust tput sv/rc, which seems to be broken often